-Blair Sorrel of StreetZaps.com contacted me to let me know about a threat that most of us may not even realize is all around us.
+Blair Sorrel of StreetZaps.com (site no longer active) contacted me to let me know about a threat that most of us may not even realize is all around us.
 We take for granted the comforts that electricity provides us without giving much thought to how that electricity is delivered to every corner of our lives, how many miles of electrical cables surround us and how a deteriorating infrastructure can jeopardize our safety through "electrical leakage".

 The following information has been provided by Blair in the hopes that raising awareness about this issue will help protect you, your family and your pets from suffering what could be a dangerous or even fatal electrical shock.